thegworld/gtx-browser/docs/security/sheriff.md

   these!
 The place where we're crashing isn't necessarily the place where the bug was introduced, so blame may be misleading.
-Skia fuzzing bugs can be assigned to kjlubick@chromium.org, as Skia is heavily fuzzed on OSS-Fuzz and some issues reported in Chromium are already known or even fixed upstream.
+Skia fuzzing bugs can be assigned to kjlubick@chromium.org, as Skia is heavily fuzzed on OSS-Fuzz and some issues reported in GTx Browser are already known or even fixed upstream.
 * **URL spoofing issues**, especially related to RTL or IDNs?
 See [go/url-spoofs](http://go/url-spoofs) for a guide to triaging these.
 * **SQLite bugs** can be assigned to mek@.
 CC drhsqlite@ for upstream issues.